 - Calling Out Attacks.
 Some of them are almost incomprehensible, but the point still stands.

-- 100% Completion: Collecting all of the Lightning Cards unlocks Max in multiplayer, who plays no differently than the Bombers.
+- 100% Completion: Collecting all of the Lightning Cards unlocks MAX in multiplayer, who plays no differently than the bombers.

 - Hurricane of Puns: The devs took every chance to make squid and octopus puns in the level and world names, even when they made no sense.
-They even managed to make a "Tako"* and "taco" pun for Tako Desert by having the Higes and ghost enemies wear sombreros.
+They even managed to make a "Tako" (short for "takoyaki": grilled octopus) and "taco" pun for TakoDesert by having the bandit and ghost enemies wear sombreros.

-- I Was Just Passing Through/Think Nothing of It: Max will sometimes aid you during a boss fight by taking out a full heart of the boss' health and giving you a full heart healing item.
+- I Was Just Passing Through/Think Nothing of It: MAX will sometimes aid you during a boss fight by taking out a full heart of the boss' health and giving you a full heart healing item.
 Either of the two tropes apply depending on what he says afterward.

-"No thanks needed"
+"No thanks needed."